-1. Connect boiler to system as shown in Figure 6 when circulator zoning.
+- 1. Connect boiler to system as shown in Figure 6 when circulator zoning.
 The boiler circulator cannot be used for a zone.
 It must supply only the boiler loop.
-Also see the information on page 14 and page 15 for suggested piping and sizing.

-Use at least the MINIMUM pipe size shown in Figure 6 on all boiler loop piping (connecting boiler to and from the primary/secondary connection, item 21).
+Also see the information on page 14 and page 15 for suggested piping and sizing. - ▲ CAUTION Use at least the MINIMUM pipe size shown in Figure 6 on all boiler loop piping (connecting boiler to and from the primary/secondary connection, item 21).
 Use only primary/secondary piping as shown.
-Failure to follow these guidelines could result in system problems.

-- 2. Install a separate circulator for each zone. - 3.
+Failure to follow these guidelines could result in system problems. - 2.
+Install a separate circulator for each zone. - 3.
 When using a closed-type expansion tank, connect the expansion tank and make-up water piping as shown in Figure 4, page 11.
-(DO NOT use a closed-type tank with a AQUA PLUS water heater.) - 4.
-Connect DHW (domestic hot water) piping to indirect storage water heater as shown.

-By default, the U-Control Module turns off space heating during DHW heating (if DHW input is priority 1).
+(DO NOT use a closed-type tank with a PLUS water heater.) - 4.
+Connect DHW (domestic hot water) piping to indirect storage water heater as shown. - NOTICE By default, the U-Control Module turns off space heating during DHW heating (if DHW input is priority 1).
 The boiler circulator will turn off, preventing hot water from circulating to the system (optional timeout setting can be used to override).
-The flow/check valve shown on the boiler outlet piping prevents gravity circulation in the boiler loop during DHW heating.
+The flow/check valve shown on the boiler outlet piping prevents gravity circulation in the boiler loop during DHW heating. - 5.
+Controlling the circulators - a.

-Overriding the Outdoor Reset function by setting control to DHW mode when system is intended for space heating may violate Section 303 of the 2007 Energy Act.
-See page 137 for compliance information and exemptions.

-- 5. Controlling the circulators - a.
 The U-Control can control up to three circulators (boiler circulator and two others).
-Refer to Field wiring, beginning on page 30, for instructions on wiring to circulators. - b.
+Refer to Field wiring, beginning on page 26, for instructions on wiring to circulators. - b.
 The factory default settings are: DHW circulator as Circulator 1, boiler circulator as Circulator 2.
-See Field wiring instructions, beginning on page 30, for details. - c.
+See Field wiring instructions, beginning on page 26, for details. - c.
 The zone circulators in Figure 6 must be controlled by circulator relays activated by the zone thermostats or zone controller.